Lady Elizabeth (1869): Service history

 Lady Elizabeth was owned by shipping merchant John Wilson and made her primary shipping runs between Fremantle, Western Australia and London.
 Sometimes Lady Elizabeth would make other runs to Chinese ports in the Asian Indian region to deliver timber.
-There is speculation that Lady Elizabeth was named after John Wilsons mother Elizabeth Wilson.
+There is speculation that Lady Elizabeth was named after John Wilson's mother Elizabeth Wilson.
 She was commanded by Captain Edward W. Cobbett and after 1875, by Captain Thomas S. Scott.

 Final years

 Lady Elizabeth was only in service for nine years when she met her fate on 30 June 1878, while she was on charter for Messrs Shenton and Monger to carry a cargo of lead ore and 611 tons of sandalwood to Shanghai.
 Captain Scott encountered rough weather around Rottnest Island and the ship was driven south because of the difficulties in acquiring navigational headings.
 On the morning of 30 June, Captain Scott ordered the crew to head back to Fremantle about 55 kilometres away to south-south-east.
 During the heavy storm, one man was lost overboard but the crew could not launch any boats to rescue the sailor because of the weather.

 Captain Scott sighted what he believed to be Parker Point (the southernmost tip of Rottnest Island) and ordered his crew to adjust the ship's heading towards Fremantle through Rottnest Island's southern channel.
 Moments later, Lady Elizabeth struck a reef in Bickley Bay.
 The ship lost control and swung to the south when Captain Scott ordered the port anchor be dropped.
 At 10:30 pm, Lady Elizabeth began listing to starboard and the water started coming over the decks.
 Captain Nash, a pilot on Rottnest Island saw the blue distress signal flares but was unable to reach Lady Elizabeth due to the weather.
 He was forced to wait out the storm.
 By morning, weather conditions improved to launch a rescue of Lady Elizabeth's crew.
 Over the course of the next few months, the sandalwood that was stored in the ship's cargo hold broke free and washed up on shore.
 Most of the cargo was scattered between Rottnest Island and Bunbury.

 Nearby locals made substantial gains salvaging the cargo from the lost Lady Elizabeth.
 It is believed that the sailor who was lost overboard during the storm was the only casualty.